Scholarships

 National Air Force ROTC Scholarships

-Air Force ROTC offers scholarships in varying term lengths and amounts that will cover full or partial tuition and fees.
+Air Force ROTC offers scholarships in varying term lengths and amounts that will cover full or partial tuition, fees, and provides book and living stipends.
 These scholarships help remove some of the barriers to education and a career of service.

 The first opportunity for Air Force cadets to earn a scholarship is when they are a rising high school senior.
-The application window for the 2023-2024 High School Scholarship Program is 1 Jul - 11 Jan.
+The application window for the 2023-2024 High School Scholarship Program is 1 Jul - 31 Dec.
 Click the link below for more information or to apply!
+These are very competitive national boards.
+Reach out to our Detachment if you have any questions concerning eligibility, timelines, or application requirements.

 Additional opportunities to earn an Air Force ROTC scholarship in college exist when a cadet (1) meets required academic and physical fitness criteria, (2) is medical qualified, and (3) demonstrates military excellence by applying the knowledge, skills, and attributes learned in our classes.
 There is no formal application for the In-College Scholarship Program.
 We will nominate cadets for scholarships based on their performance in our classes.